Image credit: Reformation

 • During the height of the COVID-19 pandemic, it disclosed some policies to protect workers in its supply chain from the virus.

 Brands’ animal welfare policies and, where applicable, how well they trace their animal-derived products are the focus of our “Animals” rating.
-Here we rate Reformation “Good”.
+Here we rate Reformation “It’s a Start”.
 These are a few factors influencing its score:

-• It appears to use leather, exotic animal hair, and silk.
+• It appears to use leather, down, and exotic animal hair.

 Based on all publicly available information we’ve reviewed, we rate Reformation “Good” overall.